Slim, lightweight design; Strong performance; Gorgeous 4K display; Long battery life (on 1080p model); InfinityEdge

 Dell just made one of the best laptops even better.
 Loaded up with Intel's powerful 8th-Gen core processor, the XPS 13 (starting at $899, reviewed at $2,449) is even faster and more powerful than ever.
 Plus, Dell finally got rid of the nosecam.
 However, the combination of a 4K display and a power-hungry CPU puts the battery life at just under 8 hours, which can be a detriment to mobile professionals.
 If you need more endurance, we recommend the 1080p model, which endured for more than 12 hours on our battery test.
 And if you want a convertible laptop, consider the upcoming XPS 13 2-in-1, which packs 10th-Gen Intel CPUs.
 Regarding design and performance, the XPS 13 remains among the best in its class.

 I took the $2,449 model of the Dell XPS for a spin.
 And it's chock-full of goodies, including a 1.8-GHz Intel Core i7-8565U CPU with 16GB of RAM, a 1TB PCIe SSD, an Intel UHD 620 Graphics GPU and a 4K touch screen.

-The $899 base model cuts back on the power significantly with an Intel Core i3 CPU, 4GB of RAM, a 128GB SSD, an Intel UHD 620 Graphics GPU and a 1920 x 1080 non-touch display.
+We also reviewed the $899 base model, which cuts back on the power significantly with an Intel Core i3 CPU, 4GB of RAM, a 128GB SSD, an Intel UHD 620 Graphics GPU and a 1920 x 1080 non-touch display.

 Rose Gold?
 That's so last year.
 2019 is officially the year of Frost Silver and Arctic White.
 Dell decided to shake things up with a new color scheme that's just as alluring as the previous model, if not more so.
 The anodized aluminum has a light gray finish that stops just short of pearlescence, looking as radiant as morning frost just before it gives way to the rising sun.
 The Dell logo sits triumphant in the center of the lid as the lone adornment.